librenms/librenms/doc/API/Devices.md

   - ipv4: search by IPv4 address
   - ipv6: search by IPv6 address (compressed or uncompressed)
   - location: search by location
-  - domain: search by domain
+  - hostname: search by hostname (fqdn)
 - query: If searching by, then this will be used as the input.

 Example: